Adds CORS (Cross-Origin Resource Sharing) headers support in your Laravel application

 path option in the config is correct and actually matches the route you are using.
 Remember to clear the config cache as well.

 Sometimes errors/middleware that return own responses can prevent the CORS Middleware from being run.
 Try changing the order of the Middleware and make sure it's the first entry in the global middleware, not a route group.
 Also check your logs for actual errors, because without CORS, the errors will be swallowed by the browser, only showing CORS errors.
 Also try running it without CORS to make sure it actually works.

 If your Request includes an Authorization header or uses Credentials mode, set the

 supports_credentials value in the config to true.
 This will set the Access-Control-Allow-Credentials Header to

 dump() etc in your code, you will break the Middleware flow.
 When output is sent before headers, CORS cannot be added.
-When the scripts exits before the CORS middleware finished, CORS headers will not be added.
+When the script exits before the CORS middleware finishes, CORS headers will not be added.
 Always return a proper response or throw an Exception.

 If possible, use a route group with CSRF protection disabled.

 Otherwise you can disable CSRF for certain requests in

 protected $except = [ 'api/*', 'sub.domain.zone' => [ 'prefix/*' ], ];

 The CORS Middleware should be the only place you add these headers.
 If you also add headers in .htaccess, nginx or your index.php file, you will get duplicate headers and unexpected results.